 Are Your Assets Current, Fixed or Intangible & What Are They Worth?

-An assets is anything of monetary value owned by a person or business.
+An asset is anything of monetary value owned by a person or business.
 Assets are classed as capital/fixed, current, tangible or intangible and expressed in terms of their cash value on financial statements (See examples of assets types below.)
 Tangible assets include money, land, buildings, investments, inventory, cars, trucks, boats, or other valuables.
 Intangibles such as goodwill are also considered to be assets.

 Also known as Fixed Assets, capital assets are those tangible physical assets acquired to carry on the business of a company with a life exceeding one year.
 Examples include: